top of page

 Beta-cell development

+Cell replacement therapy for diabetes requires a better understanding of the natural development of insulin-secreting beta-cells.
 To facilitate the generation of fully functional beta-cells, we focus on the role of the pancreatic microenvironment in beta-cell differentiation, proliferation, and functional maturation.

 Beta-cell function and diabetes